 b.
 Once the offer has expired the full subscription cost will be applied on renewal.

-4.2.5 Monthly subscriptions are subject to a minimum term of 3-months followed by a rolling monthly period.
+4.2.5 Monthly subscriptions are subject to a minimum term as set out on the Platform, followed by a rolling monthly period.

 4.2.6 At the end of your subscription period your subscription will renew automatically, unless you cancel your subscription before 23:59 on the renewal date through your account settings.